NouamaneELGueddarii/Data-science/README.md

 # Data-science
-This Folders contains projects that allow me to showcase my skills in DataScience.
+This folders contains projects that allow me to showcase my skills in DataScience.